Apresentação do Curso

-- Pose the SHM in the context of a statistical pattern recognition paradigm.
+Pose the SHM of bridges in the context of a statistical pattern recognition paradigm.

-- Understand the applicability of finite element modeling and machine learning for data interpretation and damage identification.
+Overview of finite element modeling and machine learning for feature extraction, data interpretation, and damage identification.

-- Understand the goal of SHM for civil structures, especially for bridges, with current limitations, grande challenges, and future trends.
+Understand the goal of SHM of bridges with current limitations, grand challenges

 The course is tailored towards graduate students and/or practicing engineers working full-time in public and private institutions or consultancy companies.